Health & Science — Rational Growth

 Cognitive and Neurological Benefits

 The cognitive research on creatine is newer and more surprising than the athletic literature.
 The brain, like muscle, relies on phosphocreatine for rapid ATP production.
-Studies have shown that creatine supplementation improves performance on working memory tasks and reduces mental fatigue — particularly under conditions of sleep deprivation or high cognitive load.
+Studies show creatine supplementation improves performance on working memory tasks and reduces mental fatigue — particularly under conditions of sleep deprivation or high cognitive load.

 For women specifically, several studies have examined creatine’s effects during periods of hormonal transition.
 A 2023 study in Experimental Gerontology found that postmenopausal women supplementing with creatine showed improved measures of executive function and processing speed compared to controls.
 The mechanism may involve creatine’s role in maintaining brain energy metabolism during the neurological changes associated with estrogen decline.